veracity/veracity-documentation/sections/dataworkbench/datacatalogue.md

 - If you **accept** the request:
   - A data set is created in both your workspace and the requestor’s workspace.
-  - The data set will be visible in the requestor’s **Data Catalogue**.
+  - The data set will be visible in the requestor's **Data Catalogue**.
 - If you **decline**, the request is rejected and the data set is **not** shared.
 This action **cannot be undone**.

 Even after a request has been accepted, you can still **revoke access** later: